Kate Mason: Personal life

-Mason grew up in the village of Oundle in North Northamptonshire.
+Mason grew up in the village of Oundle in North Northamptonshire and educated at Oundle School.
 Her mother was an English teacher and Mason read English Literature at Cambridge University.
 She decided to pursue a career in sports journalism after being inspired by female journalists such as Clare Balding at the 2012 Summer Olympics and Jacqui Oatley on Match of the Day.
 Her mother is a Wolverhampton Wanderers fan but like her father, Mason is a fan of Tottenham Hotspur.

 Career

-Mason started sports reporting reporting on Squash and was featured in The Daily Star and Metro newspapers, she joined a training scheme at the BBC in which roles included working on BBC Radio London and BBC Radio 5 sports comedy panel show Fighting Talk, a show she would later appear on numerous times as a guest, and as presenter Colin Murray noted, the first member of staff to come back and win.
+Mason started sports reporting by reporting on Squash and was featured in The Daily Star and Metro newspapers.
+She joined a training scheme at the BBC in which her roles included working on BBC Radio London and BBC Radio 5 sports comedy panel show Fighting Talk, a show she would later appear on numerous times as a guest, and as presenter Colin Murray noted, the first member of staff to come back and win.

+Mason worked for ITN, Talksport, and then for beIN Sports in Doha as one of the channel’s main presenters.